tirkarp/covid19-resource-library/mobility/safegraph/README.md

 ## [Weekly Patterns](https://docs.safegraph.com/docs/weekly-patterns)

 Patterns is a dataset of visitor and demographic aggregations available for ~4.1MM POI in the United States.
-It contains fields such as (non-exhaustive):
+It contains information _such as (non-exhaustive)_:

 - visitor count to a POI (per hour or day)
 - distance from home travelled by visitors
 - duration of the visits
 - other brands that visitors to a particular POI also visit

+Data is released weekly, and is available back till _January 1st, 2019_.

 ### Structure